Generic combinatorial rigidity of periodic frameworks: Conclusions and further directions

 This counterexample generalizes.
 Suppose that $(G,\bgamma)$ is a colored-Laman graph with $n$ vertices.
 The operation of passing to a sub-lattice $\Lambda$ corresponding to an index $\ell$ subgroup of $\Z^2$ in the associated periodic framework means, in combinatorial terms, passing to an $\ell$-sheeted cover $(G^*,\bgamma^*)$ of the colored graph $(G,\bgamma)$.
 Thus $G^*$ has $\ell n$ vertices and $2\ell n+\ell$ edges.

 On the other hand, if $\rho(G,\bgamma)$ generates a finite index subgroup $\Gamma < \Z^2$, and we take the corresponding sub-lattice $\Lambda$, then, by \lemref{development-connectivity}, $G^*$ has at least two connected components, and thus any colored-Laman-sparse subgraph of $(G^*,\bgamma)$ can have at most $2\ell n + 1 - 2$ edges which is too few to be a colored-Laman graph.
+Repeating the same construction, but with $(G,\bgamma)$ a subgraph of a colored-Laman graph $(H,\bgamma)$ with $\rho(H,\bgamma) = \Z^2$, we see that the colored graph cover $(H^*,\bgamma)$ corresponding to the bad sub-lattice $\Lambda$ need not be disconnected.

 It would be interesting to resolve the following combinatorial question about colored graphs, which is a kind of ``doubly generic'' version of \conjref{bob}. \begin{question} Let $(G,\bgamma)$ be a colored-Laman graph.
 Does a generic finite-sheeted cover of $(G,\bgamma)$ that arises from passing to a sub-lattice in the development have a spanning subgraph that is colored-Laman? \end{question} We leave the meaning of generic intentionally vague, but it seems plausible that there are a finite number of maximal ``bad'' sub-lattices to avoid.